Live from Paris (Shakira album)

-Live from Paris (En Vivo Desde París) is the fourth live album by Colombian singer and songwriter Shakira.
+Live from Paris (En Vivo Desde París) is the fourth live album by Colombian singer-songwriter Shakira.
 It was filmed at the Palais Omnisports de Paris-Bercy concert hall in Paris, France, where Shakira performed on 13 and 14 June 2011, as part of the European leg of The Sun Comes Out World Tour.
 Live from Paris was released in a DVD and live audio CD format, a standard DVD format, and as a Blu-ray Disc edition.
 It was released in most countries on 2 December 2011, while in the United States it was released on 5 December.
 Prior to its release, Live from Paris was screened in various cinemas across the world and was also promoted through Shakira's official website, which posted numerous trailers and previews of the album.
 Shakira's rendition of French singer-songwriter Francis Cabrel's song "Je L'Aime à Mourir", which she specifically performed during the concert shows at Paris, was released as a single on 29 November 2011.

 Upon its release, Live from Paris received generally favourable reviews from critics, who praised it as a showcase of Shakira's versatility.
 One reviewer, however, criticised the singer for putting less emphasis on vocals and more on the dance routines.
 Commercially, the album performed well on the charts of France and Mexico, where it was later certified platinum by the Syndicat National de l'Édition Phonographique (SNEP) and Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON), respectively.
 In the United States, En Vivo Desde Paris peaked at number two on the Billboard Top Latin Albums chart, and at number one on the Latin Pop Albums chart.